Why I Resigned from Taffety Punk

 Marc, Lise, and I were lovers for ten years.
 I saw them as my best friends and chosen family.
 They frequently told me that I was family and that they loved and valued me.
 Our relationship ended when I discovered that Marc, with Lise’s full knowledge and consent, had been sleeping with another company member for years.
 This woman didn't know about my relationship with Marc and Lise, and they never informed me that our arrangement had changed to include this other company member.

 When I learned what had happened, I felt that not only had two company members been violated personally, but that harm had been done to the Taffety Punk community.
+Marc is an Artistic Director, and as a person who decides who does and does not get to create art and get paid for it, he has a duty to behave responsibly with his company members at all times.
+Valuable collaborations were destroyed, and my sense of safety and ability to trust my closest collaborators was badly damaged.
 I spoke up about the disconnect between Marc's behavior and Taffety Punk's message of respect for women, but my concerns were not heard.
-I let other members of the company and the board know what had happened, but they did not take sufficient action to create better accountability and transparency to ensure that no further harm would be done.
-I was told that the issue was personal, not professional and that my objections regarding the professional ethics of this situation did not need to be addressed.
+I let other members of the company and the board know what had happened, but they did not take sufficient action to create better accountability and transparency in order to ensure that no further harm would be done.
+I was told that the issue was personal and that my objections regarding the professional ethics of this situation did not need to be addressed.

 Throughout our breakup, Marc and Lise pressured me to continue keeping the secret.
 I found this very difficult to do as I had experienced significant losses and was struggling with my mental and emotional health.
+I also felt that it was important for the company to know that our Artistic Director's professions of feminism and support for women had not been reflected in his behavior with women in the company.
 After keeping an important part of my life a secret for a decade, I felt that I needed transparency in order to heal.
 This need was met with consistent resistance and several statements that I had an ethical obligation to keep silent to protect all of the other parties involved.
-Over time, I have told my story to company members and friends, but every act of telling is fraught with guilt and anxiety because of the pressure that was placed on me by Marc, Lise, and, later, the President of the Board at Taffety Punk.
+Over time, I have told my story to company members and friends, but every act of telling has been fraught with guilt and anxiety because of the pressure that was placed on me by Marc, Lise, and, later, the President of the Taffety Punk Board.
+I was told that if I spoke about Marc's misconduct, even just within the company, that the word would get out to the public and the company would fold.
+The Board President said, "I'm not going to tell you not to talk about this, but if you do, a lot of people are going to get hurt."
+I feel that any harm that occurs as a result of Marc's misconduct should be Marc's responsibility, not mine.
+I have been harmed and should not be blamed for wishing to speak about my experience.

 I am not ashamed of loving Marc and Lise.
-I was proud to be with them and would not have minded people knowing about our arrangement.
+I was proud to be with them and would not have minded people knowing about our relationship.
 It would have been better professionally to be transparent with the company.
 As far as casting is concerned, I believe my work speaks for itself.
 If Marc had been willing to be transparent with the company about his misconduct, I believe we could have weathered this and come out stronger.
-I asked him to come forward several times; he refused and Lise supported him in that refusal.
+I asked him to come forward within the company; he said, "That's not necessary."

 Ultimately, I left Taffety Punk because the disconnect between the company’s public message and its private conduct was too great.
 I left because I couldn't watch Marc promote Teresa's book (a collection of responses to men who objectify women) after he treated me and another company member as objects for years.
 I left because I could no longer pretend that the Riot Grrrls' message of female empowerment was true.
 I left because I couldn't listen to people say that "women roar at Taffety Punk" after I had been silenced for years.